 Frittatas are the ultimate ‘fridge forage’ meal when you want to use up all the odds and ends in your fridge that have seen better days.
 I have used all sorts… but for this recipe I like to stick with greens.
 Spinach works really well - so do thinly sliced leeks, spring greens and peas.
 A handful of halved cherry or baby plum tomatoes scattered on top adds juicy bursts of sweetness which is just so good.

-I like to serve this Courgette Frittata (Frittata di Zucchini) with a rich tomato sauce for a light meal.
+I like to serve this Frittata di Zucchini with a tomato sauce for a light meal.
 You could add some buttered new potatoes for something more substantial and/or serve with a selection of salads alongside.
+Sometimes, it's easy to just serve this with some toast on the side too.
+I love these 3 Ingredient Bagels, they are simple and quick yet so good.

 Other recipes you might enjoy: